Zendro-dev/zendro/README.md

 6. stop all running service by executing **zendro stop**.

 7. If you don't have local database, you can play with Zendro by dockerizing example Zendro App.
-The command would be **zendro dockerize**.
+The command would be **zendro dockerize -u**.

+8. When you want to stop docker service, press CTRL+C once, then execute **zendro dockerize -d**.